-The areas used for the media workroom and the postgame interviews should be near one another and to the locker rooms to facilitate the media's work and access to coaches and student-athletes.
-The interview room should not be adjacent to a hospitality area.
+Media Areas.
+The areas used for the media workroom and the postgame interviews should be in close proximity to one another and to the locker rooms/dugouts to facilitate the media's work and access for coaches and student-athletes.
+Ensure there is an adequate distance between the interview area and the game field so that interviews can be conducted without interruption.
+The media workroom and interview room must be separate rooms (e.g., not one room divided by a curtain).
+Neither should be adjacent to the hospitality area.